-The Social Media/Acceptable Usage criteria (as documented in the staff handbook and code of conduct) should be adhered to at all times.
+The Social Media/Acceptable Usage criteria (as documented in the staff handbook) should be adhered to at all times.

 Written Reports

 Once a year we provide a full written report to each child's parent or carer on their progress in each subject.
 This report identifies areas of strength and areas for future development.
 Pupils are also given the opportunity to comment on their own progress and parents are invited to make a similar comment.